kalafut/imohash/README.md

 ### Small file exemption
 Small files are more likely to collide on size than large ones.
-They're also probably more likely to change is subtle ways that sampling will miss (e.g. editing a large text file).
+They're also probably more likely to change in subtle ways that sampling will miss (e.g. editing a large text file).
 For this reason, imohash will simply hash the entire file if it is less than 128K.
 This parameter is also configurable.